tha-santacruz/PyTorch_Transformer/README.md

 ```

 ## Dataset
-The dataset class is meant to process datasets that have the following structure, which is adopted from the [OPUS Corpora](https://opus.nlpl.eu)
+The dataset class is meant to process datasets that have the following structure, which is adopted from [OPUS Corpora](https://opus.nlpl.eu)

 - The data is made of two main files
 - One file contains the source text sequences and the other one contains the targets